PythonCharmers/python-future/docs/translation.rst

 Known limitations of ``past.translation``
 *******************************************

+- It currently requires a newline at the end of the module or it throws a ``ParseError``.

 - This only works with pure-Python modules.
 C extension modules and Cython code are not supported.